 For one, the modern dating scene lends itself more to ghosting than pre-dating app eras.

-Through the miracle of Tinder or Bumble, people who would have never otherwise met can connect, take an interest, and date one another without any social networks in common.
+Through the miracle of online dating, people who would have never otherwise met can connect, take an interest, and date one another without any social networks in common.

 It’s easier to ditch someone out of the blue when there are no mutual people in common to hold you accountable.